All Episodes

 Very well done.

-I just wanted to say I'm probably like a lot of people on the phone today with steam coming out of my ears, and like many people who were probably driving in their cars yesterday when they heard Boehner on their program and didn't roll into the ditch.
+I just wanted to say I'm probably like a lot of people on the phone today with steam coming out of my ears and like many people who were probably driving in their cars yesterday when they heard Boehner on their program and didn't roll into the ditch.

-Um, you know, uh here we go again.
+You know, here we go again.

-We certainly can, but our problem is our leadership and most of the talking heads that are put on TV that have an R next to their name can't talk or articulate a very good spot around.
+We certainly can, but our problem is our leadership and most of the talking heads that are put on TV that have an R next to their name can't talk or articulate a very good thought around.

-Hang on, hang on through the break here, Roger.
+Hang on through the break here, Roger.

 Hang on.